Covered Call vs Cash-Secured Put: Income Yield, Assignment & Tax (2026)

 Frequently Asked Questions

-Is a covered call or cash-secured put better?
+Is a covered call safer than a cash-secured put?

 Ready to test these strategies?